 Years of Experience

-Respondents who have been working for five to nine years make $29.25 per hour on average.
-The largest fraction of Albany Medical Center Hospital people (41 percent) have been working for one to four years and earn about $16.50 per hour on average.
+Five to nine years of work experience seem to result in median wages of approximately $19.83 per hour.
+The largest fraction of Albany Medical Center Hospital people (51 percent) have been working for one to four years and earn $19.97 per hour on average.

 Certifications and Degrees